[Japanese][English]

 IRAF tasks used in each processes are written in this color.

-After this, I will explain how to do quick data look of HDS on ANA, using the task "hdsql" on IRAF.
+After this, I will explain how to do quick data look of HDS on sumda, using the task "hdsql" on IRAF.

 Upper figure shows these processes.
 If you do full processes of this quick analysis, you can get one-dimensional, flat-fielded, and wavelength calibrated spectra.
 However, each processes in "hdsql" can be skipped, if not necessary.